Bag Valve Mask: When to use Bag Valve Mask Ventilation and How to use it?

 How often do you squeeze ambu bag?

-The recommended squeeze time for a bag valve mask (BVM) is 1 second per breath.
+The recommended squeeze time for an ambu bag is 1 second per breath.
 This means that you should squeeze the bag for 1 second each time you give a breath to the patient.
 The frequency of squeezing will depend on the patient's breathing rate, but typically it should be done at least 10-12 times per minute.
 It is important to ensure that the bag is squeezed slowly and evenly to ensure an even flow of air.

 How to ambu-bag a patient?